 Say Hello to our dedicated Interns from all over the world – The Hope team and Hope’s clients all work together with Universities helping to train badly needed staff for all sorts of related diciplins.

-Simon Mott – Co-founder Hope
+Simon Mott – Co-Founder of Hope Rehab

 Simon is a member of FDAP the Federation of Drug and Alcohol professionals and registered with Asia Pacific Certification Board APCB, and AQA certified in Counselling, He also has a portfolio of DANOS specialist substance misuse training from Herts Uni and the Royal College of General Practitioner UK Certificate in the Management of Drugs Misuse pdf which includes the prescribing and management of medication as well as administrating the detoxification process.

-Alon Kumsawad – co-founder of Hope Rehab
+Alon Kumsawad – Co-Founder of Hope Rehab

 Paul is originally from Ireland, but has lived in Thailand since 2002.
 He is a registered nurse with a Higher National Diploma in Nursing Studies from St Bartholomew’s training Hospital in London and a Nursing Degree from Dublin City University and is a member of the International Nurses Society on Addictions.
 Paul is also a qualified teacher with a Post Graduate Certificate in Education (PGCE).
 In 2010, his addiction memoir ‘Dead Drunk – Saving Myself from Alcoholism in a Thai Monastery’ was published by Maverick House.

 In 2006, Paul managed to escape an 18-year addiction to alcohol using an approach primarily involving meditation and the development of mindfulness in daily life.
 He now manages the mindfulness program at Hope.
 Paul also blogs about mindfulness and addiction recovery and has a significant global following at paulgarrigan.com.